respoke/dotnet-respoke-admin/README.md

 # Respoke C# / .NET library

-An early library for building .NET server apps using Respoke.
-Please send a PR or request features you need.
+This is an early library for building .NET server apps using Respoke.

+Respoke platform documentation can be viewed at https://docs.respoke.io.

+Please GitHub to [report bugs or request features](https://github.com/respoke/dotnet-respoke-admin/issues), or start a discussion on the [Respoke community website](http://community.respoke.io).

 ## Usage